BDALab/handwriting-features/README.md

    1. `stroke_length`
    2. `stroke_height`
    3. `stroke_width`
+   4. `writing_length`
+   5. `writing_height`
+   6. `writing_width`
 4. temporal features
    1. `stroke_duration`
    2. `ratio_of_stroke_durations`
    3. `writing_duration`
+   4. `writing_duration_overall`
-   4. `ratio_of_writing_durations`
+   5. `ratio_of_writing_durations`
+   6. `number_of_interruptions`
+   7. `number_of_interruptions_relative`
+5. composite features
+   1. `writing_tempo`
+   2. `writing_stops`
+   3. `writing_number_of_changes`

 For more information, see the [Examples](#Examples) section.

 ## Interface

-Besides the convenient use of the `HandwritingFeatures` interface class, the library also provides an interface for the [Featurizer API](https://github.com/BDALab/featurizer-api/) at `src/handwriting_features/interface/featurizer/`.
+Besides, the convenient use of the `HandwritingFeatures` interface class, the library also provides an interface for the [Featurizer API](https://github.com/BDALab/featurizer-api/) at `src/handwriting_features/interface/featurizer/`.
 The Featurizer API supports the feature extraction from handwriting data of 1-M subjects given the pipeline of features.
 This offers an additional option to extract a variety of handwriting features via a micro-service type of architecture via injecting the handwriting features library into the API as the feature extractor to be used.
 For more information, see the [official documentation](https://featurizer-api.readthedocs.io/en/latest/) of the Featurizer API.

 ## Examples